ecmwf/eccodes-python/README.rst

 Installation
 ============

-**From version 2.37.0, the ecCodes Python bindings additionally provide the ecCodes binary library.
+**From version 2.37.0, the ecCodes Python bindings additionally provide the ecCodes binary library, and will follow the version numbering of the ecCodes binary library.
 See below for details.**

 The package is installed from PyPI with::